abuicke/tarot/major arcana/(2) High Priestess/(2) The High Priestess.md

 ### Upright

-1) The clear, quiet invoice inside a person which tells them with absolute surity exactly what to do, what will happen, or what has happened.
+1) The clear, quiet invoice inside a person which tells them with absolute surety exactly what to do, what will happen, or what has happened.